mstange/samply/README.md

 ```
 % cargo install perfrecord
-% perfrecord sleep 2
+% perfrecord ./your-command your-arguments
 % perfrecord --open profile.json
 ```

-This would collect a profile of the `sleep 2` command and save it to a file.
+This would collect a profile of the `./your-command your-arguments` command and save it to a file.
 Then it should open your default browser, load the profile in it, and run a local webserver so that profiler.firefox.com can symbolicate the profile and show source code and assembly code on demand.